the Four Cs Of Diamonds

 looking at certified diamonds (where you know the Cut Grade) and train your eyes

 to identify the better cuts (by their "sparkle").
-Cut does make a difference to the outward appearance of a diamond.
+Cut does make a difference to the appearance of a diamond.

 However, the variance in the proportions between an Ideal Cut and a